-The primary purpose of emergency escape lighting is to illuminate escape routes, but it also illuminates safety equipment.
+The primary purpose of emergency escape lighting is to illuminate escape routes but it also illuminates other safety equipment.

-The size and type of your premises and the risk to the occupants will determine the complexity of the emergency escape lighting required.
-In simple single storey premises where borrowed lighting or torches are not appropriate, single 'stand-alone' escape lighting units may be sufficient and these can sometimes be combined with exit or directional signs.
+The size and type of your premises and the risk to the occupants will determine the complexity of escape lighting required.

+In simple premises where borrowed lighting or torches are not appropriate, single 'stand-alone' emergency escape lighting units may be sufficient.
+These can sometimes be combined with exit or directional signs.
 The level of general illumination should not be significantly reduced by the sign.

-In larger, more complex premises a more comprehensive system of fixed automatic escape lighting is likely to be needed.
-This will be particularly true in premises with extensive basements or where there are significant numbers of staff or members of the public.
+A more comprehensive system of fixed automatic escape lighting is likely to be needed in larger, more complex premises, particularly in those with extensive basements or where there are significant numbers of members of the public, other occupants or staff.